Getting Started with Tangle Blueprints

 Key Files

-This file contains the core logic of your Blueprint, including job definitions, report structures, and event listeners.
-Here's an example of a simple "Hello World" job:
+This file contains the core logic of your Blueprint, including job definitions.
+Jobs are the main computational tasks that your Blueprint will execute.
+Here’s an example of a simple “Hello World” job:

 This job takes an optional who